mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 So if these approaches can be good, why should we not apply them frequently and liberally?

-## Confiquration ##
+## Configuration ##

 On the surface, designing a system that you can configure through switches and 'rules' that are recorded in some data store external to the code seems like a good idea.
 Using this mechanism we can change the behaviour of the system without rewriting it or even redeploying by changing the values of the switches and rules.
-This means we cna respond to change much faster?
+This means we can respond to change much faster?

 I've been involved with a number of systems that have used this approach to respond to business change.
 Approaches